-Manslaughter is an unlawful killing that doesn’t involve malice aforethought—intent to seriously harm or kill, or extreme, reckless disregard for life.
-The absence of malice aforethought means that manslaughter involves less moral blame than either first or second degree murder.
-(But plenty argue that some instances of felony murder, a form of first degree murder, involve less blameworthiness than some instances of manslaughter.)
+Manslaughter is an unlawful killing that doesn't involve malice aforethought—intent to seriously harm or kill or an extreme, reckless disregard for life.
+The absence of malice aforethought means that manslaughter involves less moral blame than either first- or second-degree murder.
+(But plenty argue that some instances of felony murder, a form of first-degree murder, involve less blameworthiness than some instances of manslaughter.)
 Thus, while manslaughter is a serious crime, the punishment for it is generally less than that for murder.

 The two main variations of manslaughter are usually referred to as voluntary and involuntary manslaughter.

 For "heat of passion" to exist, the person must not have had sufficient time to "cool off" from the provocation.
 That the killing isn't considered first- or second-degree murder is a concession to human weakness.
 Killers who act in the heat of passion may kill intentionally, but the emotional context is a mitigating factor that reduces their moral blameworthiness.

 The classic example of voluntary manslaughter involves a husband who comes home unexpectedly to find his wife committing adultery.
 If the sight of the affair provokes the husband into such a heat of passion that he kills the paramour right then and there, a judge or jury might very well consider the killing to be voluntary manslaughter.

 Facts: Fast Boyle is walking along a busy street.
 Clay bumps into Boyle and continues walking without saying, "Sorry."
 Angered by Clay's rudeness, Boyle immediately pulls out a gun and kills Clay.

-Verdict: Boyle could probably be convicted of second degree murder, because he killed Clay intentionally.
-A judge or jury is unlikely to conclude that the killing was premeditated, which would elevate the shooting to first degree murder.
-On the other hand, this wasn’t the kind of heat-of-passion killing that equals voluntary manslaughter.
-While Boyle might have been provoked in some sense, the circumstances weren’t so extreme to cause a reasonable person to lose control.
+Verdict: Boyle could probably be convicted of second-degree murder because he killed Clay intentionally.
+A judge or jury is unlikely to conclude that the killing was premeditated, which would have elevated the shooting to first-degree murder.
+On the other hand, this wasn't the kind of heat-of-passion killing that equals voluntary manslaughter.
+While Boyle might have been provoked in some sense, the circumstances weren't so extreme as to cause a reasonable person to lose control.